 Conclusion

 The preceding explanation of gravity, like other parts of the qm view, has significant advantages.
 It is simple and plausible.
 Because gravity is due to imbalances in the exchange of energy quanta within bodies, nature can be described without the need for a separate gravitational force.
 Also, many have wondered why the gravitational force is so weak compared with electromagnetic and nuclear forces, which are more than 10E30 times stronger.
 The qm view shows why gravity is weak and why bodies fall to Earth with speeds that increase by 9.8 meters per second every second.
-The qm view also shows why it is a force where bodies attract, but never repel, one another.
+The qm view also shows why gravity is a force where bodies attract, but never repel, one another.

 Many believe that relativity theory is correct because it agrees with experimental evidence.
 The qm view shows that relativity theory can agree with experimental evidence and still be misleading.
 For centuries, Ptolemy's theory of the heavens agreed with experimental evidence, but at the same time it was fundamentally wrong and misleading.
 The history of science indicates that good theories also need to rest on logical assumptions and lead to logical conclusions and they need to explain plausible physical causes for phenomena.
 We have tried to show that the qm view has these characteristics of a good theory and therefore is probably an accurate representation of nature.
 (For opposing views on science theory click here.)